Ejaculation: Refractory period

 Most men experience a refractory period immediately following an orgasm, during which they are unable to achieve another erection, and a longer period before they are capable of achieving another ejaculation.
-During this time a male feels a deep and often pleasurable sense of relaxation, usually in the groin and thighs.
+During this time, a male feels a deep and often pleasurable sense of relaxation, usually in the groin and thighs.
 The length of the refractory period varies considerably, even for a given individual.
 Age affects the recovery time, with younger men recovering faster than older men, though not always.

 Whereas some men have refractory periods of 15 minutes or more, others are able to experience sexual arousal immediately after ejaculation.
 A short recovery period may allow partners to continue sexual play relatively uninterrupted by ejaculation.
 Some men may experience their penis becoming hypersensitive to stimulation after ejaculation, which can make sexual stimulation unpleasant even while they may be sexually aroused.

 Some men are able to achieve multiple orgasms, with or without the typical sequence of ejaculation and refractory period.
 Some of those men report not noticing refractory periods, or are able to maintain erection by "sustaining sexual activity with a full erection until they passed their refractory time for orgasm when they proceeded to have a second or third orgasm".

 Volume

-The force and amount of semen that is ejected during ejaculation varies widely among men, containing between 0.1 and 10 milliliters (for comparison, a teaspoon holds 5 ml and a tablespoon, 15 ml).
+The force and amount of semen that is ejected during ejaculation varies widely among men, on average 3.2ml but in a study of 1300 men it was between 0.1 and 10 milliliters (for comparison, a teaspoon holds 5 ml and a tablespoon, 15 ml).
 Adult semen volume is affected by the time that has passed since his previous ejaculation; larger semen volumes develop with longer abstinence.
-The duration of the stimulation leading to ejaculation can affect the volume.
+The duration of the stimulation leading to ejaculation is uncorrelated with the volume.
 Abnormally low semen volume is known as hypospermia and abnormally high semen volume is called hyperspermia.
 One possible underlying cause of low volume or complete lack of semen is ejaculatory duct obstruction.
 It is normal for the amount of semen to diminish with age.